xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 - A Suite Test Case
 ### Dynamic Test Suite

-Dynamic Test Suite is a test suite with a collection of multiple test cases added via a search query.
+Dynamic Test Suite is a test suite with multiple test cases added via a search query.
 You can dynamically add additional test cases while running the test suite.
-To learn more about the dynamic test suite, you can refer to this documents: [Dynamic Test Suite](https://docs.katalon.com/katalon-studio/docs/create-test-suite.html#dynamic-test-suite-dynamic-test-cases-list).
+To learn more about the dynamic test suite, you can refer to this document: [Dynamic Test Suite](https://docs.katalon.com/katalon-studio/docs/create-test-suite.html#dynamic-test-suite-dynamic-test-cases-list).

   1. To implement this function, install one of the plugins from the Katalon Store:
      * [Basic Search For Dynamic Test Suite.](https://store.katalon.com/product/2/Basic-Search-For-Dynamic-Test-Suite)
      * [Test Case Management with Tags.](https://store.katalon.com/product/6/Test-Case-Management-with-Tags)
      * [TestRail Integration.](https://store.katalon.com/product/13/TestRail-Integration)

-  - To activate installed plugin, in the Katalon Studio framework, nagivate to Account settings, click **Reload Plugin**.
+  - To activate the installed plugin, navigate to Account Settings in the Katalon Studio framework and click **Reload Plugin**.

   2. In the **Test Explorer** panel, right-click on **Test Suite**.
 Select **New > Dynamic Test Suite**.
-  3. To add test case via search query, input the search condition into the **Query** box.
+  3. To add test cases via search query, input the search condition into the **Query** box.
 Then hit **Preview** to query out the matching test cases.
-    To learn more about the search query function, you can refer to this documents: [Search test cases](https://docs.katalon.com/katalon-studio/docs/search.html).
+    To learn more about the search query function, you can refer to this document: [Search test cases](https://docs.katalon.com/katalon-studio/docs/search.html).
     For example:
-    To add the associated test case into this dynamic test suite, you can input `Test Cases/DDT at TC level` into the **Query** box.
-This adds the machted test cases into the executing test suite.
+    To add the associated test case into this dynamic test suite, you can input `id=(Test Cases/DDT at TC level)` into the **Query** box.
+The matched test case appears in the test suite.

     <img src="url" width="70%" alt="Results after searching query">

   4. Hit **Run** to execute the test suite.
     Alternatively, you can run the test suite in console mode.
-For detailed instruction on how to run a test execution in Console mode, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
+For detailed instructions on running a test execution in Console mode, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
 ### Conduct Data Binding in a Suite Test Case

 > **What is a Suite Test Case?**